ehaugw/Outward-CrusadersEquipment/README.md

 What's the purpose of "Crusader's Equipment"?

+* Provide interesting gear options for people who with to play with knight-ish builds
 * Provide more gear options for players who wish to increase their [Holy Damage](https://www.nexusmods.com/outward/mods/221 "Holy Damage") bonus.
 * Ensuring that the highest possible [Holy Damage](https://www.nexusmods.com/outward/mods/221 "Holy Damage") bonus is not affected by this mod.
 * Provide more options for players who wish to look like someone doing Elatt's bidding